ShafayetSadi/digital-electronics/logic-gates.md

 \end{array}
 $$

-For more than two inputs, the output is high when the number of high inputs is even.
-And the output is low when the number of high inputs is odd.
+For more than two inputs, the output is high when the number of high inputs are even.
+And the output is low when the number of high inputs are odd.

 $$
 Y = A \odot B \odot C = A'B'C' + A'BC + AB'C + ABC'